johnfedoruk/bangular/aio/tools/stackblitz-builder/README.md

 ## Appendix: Why not generating stackblitz at runtime?

-At AngularJS, all the plunker examples were generated a runtime.
+At BangularJS, all the plunker examples were generated a runtime.
 The downside was that all the example code had to be deployed as well and would no longer be useful after the plunker was generated.

 This `StackblitzBuilder` tool takes a few seconds to run, and the end result is only 3mb~.